OUR EXECUTIVE BOARD

 Jordan Breslow (Treasurer) Jordan is now in his tenth season with GaSLOCoLI: which included both principal roles in Patience (Major Murgatroyd), The Gondoliers (Antonio), and A Gilbert & Sullivan Christmas Carol (Bob Cratchit) as well as various ensemble appearances in The Sorcerer, The Mikado, Ruddigore, Thespis, HMS Pinafore, and The Pirates of Penzance.
 He had previously performed with the Suburban Players of Wantagh in Anything Goes, Annie Get Your Gun, and Girl Crazy and as the title character in a Camp Kinder Ring production of The Wiz.
 Jordan was a member of the Binghamton Crosbys, the only all-male a cappella singing ensemble at Binghamton University, and continues as their alumni coordinator.
 He has served multiple terms on the GaSLOCoLI Executive Board as business manager, publicity chairperson, and is their current treasurer.

-Tamara Shyngle (Executive Board Advisor) has been a member of the company since 2004.
+Tamara Shyngle (Board Member/Graphics) has been a member of the company since 2004.
 While she always enjoys performing, she has found additional interest in working behind the scenes as well, serving as stage manager for The Mikado (2012).
 Her time onstage has included ensemble work in various shows, revues and plays.
 She has been seen as Isabel in The Pirates of Penzance (2010) and as Fleta in Iolanthe (2016), and also was a part of the Harlem ensemble in Star Playhouse’s 2010 production of Ragtime.
 A resident of Brentwood, she is a longtime board member who served a previous stint as president during the 2000s.

-Karina Vartanian is thrilled to be a first time member of the GASLOCOLI board!
+Karina Vartanian (Board Member/Social Media) is thrilled to be a first time member of the GASLOCOLI board!
 She is a senior in high school and plans on attending college for classical vocal performance.
 Her past credits with the company include “Cheapside Jackie” in A Gilbert and Sullivan Christmas Carol and ensemble in The Gondoliers, Patience, and The Pirates of Penzance.
 She was excited to be making her lead role debut as “Peep Bo” in The Mikado, but it was unfortunately cancelled due to the pandemic.
 She was a solo finalist at Carnegie Hall for the Armenian Youth Talent Competition in 2019 and also was a first place solo finalist in the Elite Music Competition whose Carnegie Hall concert was meant to be in April of 2020.
 She was a second place solo finalist in the Concert Festival Competition whose April 2020 performance at Symphony Space was also cancelled.
 In June of 2020, she composed, performed, and produced an original composition and video entitled “Thank You for the Memories” as a tribute to the teachers and the graduating class of 2020.
 She is excited for what the 2020-2021 season has in store and is ecstatic to work alongside a talented and dedicated board.

 Gayden Wren (Director, Very Truly Yours) has been a member of the company since the 1970s.
 During that time, he has directed The Sorcerer, H.M.S.
 Pinafore, Patience (twice), Iolanthe (three times), Princess Ida (twice), The Mikado, Ruddigore, The Yeomen of the Guard, The Gondoliers and Utopia, Ltd., as well as A Gilbert & Sullivan Christmas Carol; Very Truly Yours, Gilbert & Sullivan; and a number of staged readings of Gilbert plays.
 He is the author of A Most Ingenious Paradox: The Art of Gilbert & Sullivan (Oxford University Press, 2001) and the upcoming Only in Theatrical Performances: Reading ‘The Mikado.’

-Thomas Z. Shepard (Senior Board Director/Music Director, Very Truly Yours) is a legendary producer of Broadway cast albums and classical recordings, in which capacity he has won 12 Grammy Awards and a special Drama Desk Award for lifetime achievement.
+Thomas Z. Shepard (Senior Board Advisor/Music Director, Very Truly Yours) is a legendary producer of Broadway cast albums and classical recordings, in which capacity he has won 12 Grammy Awards and a special Drama Desk Award for lifetime achievement.
 He is also a composer, with extensive credits that include a completion of Arthur Sullivan’s score for the “lost” opera Thespis, presented by the company in 2014.